A Framework for Enhancing Deep Neural Networks Against Adversarial Malware: Introduction

+Ensemble learning can reduce the generalization error by diversifying the building-block models.
+Biggio et al. \cite{biggio2010multiple,Biggio2010} show how the \emph{bagging} and \emph{random subspace} techniques can enhance the robustness of linear models against evasion attacks.
+Smutz and Stavrou \cite{smutz2016tree} propose using the confidence score produced by random forest classifiers to detect adversarial malware.
+Stokes et al. \cite{article_stokes} investigate the resilience of ensemble DNNs against evasion attacks.
+In this paper, we diversify the building-block models via randomly initialized parameters and the random subspace algorithm.

-{\bf Input Prepossessing.} Input prepossessing transforms the input to a different representation with the aim to reduce the degree of perturbation to the original input.
-For example, Random Feature Nullification (RFN) randomly nullifies features in the training and test phases \cite{wang_2017}; hash transformation leverages a locality-preservation property to reduce the degree of perturbation to the original input~\cite{li2018hashtran}; DroidEye \cite{YeFOSINT-SI-2018} quantizes binary feature representation via count featurization.
+Input prepossessing transforms the input to a different representation, aiming to reduce the degree of perturbations applied to the original input.
+For example, Random Feature Nullification (RFN) randomly nullifies features both in the training and test phases \cite{wang_2017}; HashTran \cite{li2018hashtran} reduces small perturbations using a locality-sensitive hashing; DroidEye \cite{YeFOSINT-SI-2018} quantizes binary representation via count featurization.
+In our framework, inspired by the idea of feature squeezing \cite{xu2017feature}, we use binarization to reduce the perturbations.

-Our framework uses binarization to reduce the degree of perturbation, which is inspired by the idea of feature squeezing in the context of image processing~\cite{xu2017feature}.
-This effectively reduces the perturbation space because there are now only two kinds of perturbations: flipping from `1' to `0' or flipping `0' to `1'.
-This means that we effectively consider the number of perturbations but not the `scale' of perturbation (i.e., reducing the sensitivity of classifiers to small degrees of perturbation).

-{\bf Adversarial Training.} Adversarial training augments the training data with adversarial examples to improve the robustness of classifiers.
-This idea has been independently proposed in different application settings, including \cite{goodfellow6572explaining,DBLP:journals/corr/KurakinGB16a} and \cite{xu2014evasion,DBLP:conf/codaspy/XuZXY13}.
-In particular, it has been proposed to consider adversarial training with the optimal attack, which {in a sense corresponds to the worst-case scenario and therefore} could lead to classifiers that are robust against the non-optimal attacks \cite{al2018adversarial}.
-The challenge is of course to find the optimal attack.
-In our framework, we use this approach to regularize our model and seek the optimal attack via the gradient descent method.
+Adversarial training augments the training data with adversarial examples.
+Various kinds of {\em heuristic} training strategies have been proposed (see, e.g., \cite{grosse2017adversarial,szegedyZSBEGF13,xu2014evasion,goodfellow6572explaining,kurakin2016adversarial}.
+However, these strategies typically deal with specific evasion methods and are not effective against others.
+Furthermore, researchers propose considering adversarial training with the optimal attack, which in a sense corresponds to the worst-case scenario and therefore could lead to classifiers that are robust against the non-optimal attacks \cite{madry2017towards,al2018adversarial}.
+In our framework, we seek the optimal attack via a gradient descent method, while meeting the requirement of discrete inputs via a nearest neighbor search.

+Adversarial regularization is an adversarial training method that aims to train a model with {\em slightly} perturbed examples, which may or may not be functionality-preserving.
+Intuitively, small perturbations benefit the generalization of DNN models \cite{drucker1992improving,Lyu:2015:UGR:2919336.2920639,miyato2016adversarial, goodfellow6572explaining,kurakin2016adversarial}.
+This approach may be useful because in the context of malware detection, the defender may not know the manipulation set of the attacker.